Email Analytics: Visualize your team's email activity (Gmail & Outlook)

 Hi [name],

-I didn’t hear back from you on my last email, but I wanted to share something cool with you—it’s our latest whitepaper, which covers our latest findings on growth in the (____) industry.
+I didn’t hear back from you on my last email, but I wanted to share something useful—our latest whitepaper covering growth trends in the [industry] industry.
 Give it a download!
 It’s completely free.

-If you find it useful, I’d love to have a conversation with you about it.
+If you find it valuable, I’d love to have a conversation.
 Just reach out whenever you’re ready!

 [signature]

-[Do you have time for a quick chat?]
+Subject: Do you have time for a quick chat?

 Hi [name],